wren-lang/wren/doc/site/modularity.markdown

 }
 </pre>

-If you need to import a variable via a different name, you can use `import "..." for Name as OtherName`.
+If you need to import a variable under a different name, you can use `import "..." for Name as OtherName`.
 This looks up the top-level variable `Name` in *that* module, but declares a variable called `OtherName` in *this* module with it's value.